select2/select2-bootstrap-theme/README.md

 Demonstrations available at
 http://select2.github.io/select2-bootstrap-theme/

-Tested with Bootstrap v3.3.5 and Select2 v4.0.0
+Tested with Bootstrap v3.3.5 and Select2 v4.0.3
-in latest Chrome.
+in latest Chrome, Firefox and Safari (Mac) and Internet Explorer 11 and 10.

 ##### Installation